ost-cas-fee-adv-22-23/app-pizza-hawaii/README.md

 >Tip: You can then set the token as an environment variable with the name `NPM_TOKEN` or add it to your `.npmrc` file.
 **Please make sure to keep your token secure and not to share it with anyone.**

+## 2. Create a local security environment file for variables.

-## 2. Create a `.env` file and copy these keys and insert confidential values
+Create a `.env` file and copy these keys and insert confidential values

     # Qwacker backend
     NEXT_PUBLIC_QWACKER_API_URL= [insert prod QWACKER_API_URL]